President Donald Trump isn’t happy about the Federal Reserve.

 Trump, Powell and Fed independence

-Trump’s criticism has revived an age-old conversation about Fed independence, and it’s made experts question whether Fed Chairman Jerome Powell and his colleagues might have folded to political demands behind the scenes.
-Just a few months ago, Trump was calling upon central bankers to stop raising rates, a demand seemingly fulfilled at the March rate-setting meeting, when officials slashed their projections for further rate hikes this year from two to zero.
+Trump’s criticisms have revived an age-old conversation about Fed independence, and it’s made experts question whether Powell and his colleagues might have folded to political demands behind the scenes.
+Trump has long called for the Fed to cut borrowing costs and halt its normalization of the balance sheet, and they fulfilled those demands at the July rate-setting meeting.

-But even though Trump’s not happy with the Fed – and specifically the chairman whom he appointed – there’s not much he can do about it.
+But even though Trump’s not happy with the Fed – and specifically the chairman whom he appointed – he can’t do much about it.
 The Fed was designed to be independent from U.S. politics, and when the conversation comes up in public, Powell stresses that monetary policy is set without political input.

 It’s clear, however, that the president does have a prominent pulpit when it comes to the central bank – and he may have more influence over the Fed than you might think.